 10. Geometric Tattoos by Saved Tattoo

 Beautiful design in the form of repeating lines and geometric symmetry, or, for that matter, asymmetry, can create a jaw-dropping effect that may not need to have as much meaning, but can instead be wearable art.
 Scott Campbell, celebrity tattoo artist and owner of Saved Tattoo in Brooklyn has created his own particular style of geometric tattoos.
 His combination of geometry and fine art side by side can create truly stunning pieces.
-In the example below, we see an incredibly detailed skull partnered with Campbell’s signature arrows and lines, which makes for a memorable tattoo.
+In the example below, we see an incredibly detailed skull partnered with Campbell’s signature arrows and lines, which makes for a memorable tattoo for guys.

 11. Family Portraits by Alican Gorgu